MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-28-terraform-azure-remote-state.md

 ## Terraform

 ### Init

 Running the initialisation command will create the state file in the blob container.
+If you are still using the state file from the previous post, then the state file will be copied from the local computer storage to Azure blob storage - pretty neat.

 ```bash
 terraform init